Quick Links

 A Condensed History

-The 20th Engineers traces its origins to 15 August 1917, when the War Department issued General Order Number 108 forming the 20th Engineer Regiment.
+The 20th Engineers traces its origins to 15 August 1917, when the War Department issued General Order Number 108 forming the 20th Engineer Regiment for World War 1.
 On 11 November 1917, the first contingent of the newly formed regiment departed for St. Nazaire, France, where the regiment grew to become the largest regiment in the history of the US Army, consisting of 29 battalions and over 46,000 soldiers.
-The regiment demobilized upon its return to the U.S. in July 1919.

-The regiment was reactivated in July 1940 at Fort Benning, Georgia.
+The regiment was reactivated in July 1940 at Fort Benning, Georgia, for World War 2.
 In July 1942, after completion of its combat training and after helping construct Camp Shelby, Mississippi and Camp Beauregard, Louisiana, the 20th Engineer Regiment deployed to Casablanca, French North Africa.
 There the regiment cleared and secured port facilities, then fortified the hotel where President Roosevelt and Prime Minister Churchill met for the Casablanca Conference.
 The regiment next executed a motor march over 1,000 miles of desert to join the command of General Omar Bradley.
 In Tunisia, the regimental commander devised a coded directional marker, the Wavy Arrow, to mark all 20th Engineer equipment.

 Follow the Wavy Arrow!